CrowdStrike/foundry-sample-ngsiem-importer/app_docs/README.md

 - Uploads CSVs to the specified NG-SIEM repository (default: "search-all")
 - Returns status information for each processed file

+## Features & Improvements

+This app includes several modern features to enhance performance and reliability:

+- **Concurrent Processing**: Downloads and processes multiple threat intelligence sources in parallel
+- **Object-Oriented Design**: Modular code structure with the `ThreatIntelProcessor` class
+- **Enhanced Error Handling**: Robust error catching and reporting for each source
+- **Request Timeouts**: Prevents hanging on slow or unresponsive servers
+- **Comprehensive Logging**: Detailed logs for monitoring and troubleshooting
+- **Type Annotations**: Improved code readability and IDE support with Python typing

+## Workflow Information

 After installing this app, you can find its workflow in **Fusion SOAR** > **Workflows**.
 This workflow:

 - Runs automatically at 3:00 AM Eastern Time (America/New_York) every day
 - Can also be triggered manually through the CrowdStrike platform

 The source code for this app can be found on GitHub: <https://github.com/CrowdStrike/foundry-sample-ngsiem-importer>.